-- Cucumber - Add some slices of fresh cucumber to the pitcher
+- Cucumber - Add lots of slices to the pitcher after mixing.

 - Ginger - add a knob of fresh ginger ((about 2 inches) to the pitcher of lemonade and allow to steep for an hour or two then remove before serving

-- Make popsicles! - Simply pour the finished lemonade into popsicle molds.
-This is my favourite mold.
-You’ve probably seen it before when I made my Lemon Cheesecake Pops:
+- Make popsicles! - Simply pour the finished lemonade into popsicle molds and freeze.

-- Put the sugar in a small bowl and pour over 1 cup / 240 mls of freshly boiled water.
+- Put the sugar in a small bowl and pour over 1 cup (240 ml) of freshly boiled water.
 Keep stirring until the sugar granules have dissolved.
 If your sugar has particularly large crystals and they don't dissolve easily, pour into a small pan and warm gently on the stove for a minute or two until they do.
 Set aside.

-- Put ⅓ cup / 80 mls cold water in a jar and add the matcha powder.
+- Put ⅓ cup (80 ml) cold water in a jar and add the matcha powder.
 Put the lid on and shake really well until combined.
 Set aside.

 - To a large pitcher that holds at least 2 litres add the lemon juice.
-Pour in the sugary water solution and then pour in 5 cups / 1200 mls of cold water.
+Pour in the sugary solution and then pour in 5 cups (1200 ml) of cold water.
 Stir well.
 You can add ice to the pitcher if you like but be aware that it adds volume and you might not fit all of the liquid in unless there is enough capacity for both the ice and the liquid.

 - Give the matcha solution another quick shake then pour it into the pitcher.
 Stir again to distribute.
-Taste and add the remaining 1 cup / 240 mls water if you want to dilute it a little bit more.
+Taste and add the remaining 1 cup (240 ml) water if you want to dilute it a little bit more.